-The Akita is happiest and does best when living inside with his family.
-This breed is not hyper, but he does need daily exercise.
+The Akita is happiest and does best when living inside with their family.
+This breed is not hyper, but they do need daily exercise.
 Thirty minutes to an hour a day is sufficient for an Akita; brisk walks, jogging (for an adult dog over two years of age), and romping in the yard are favorite activities.
 Visits to a dog park are probably not a good idea, given the Akita's aggressive tendency toward other dogs.

-A securely fenced yard is important, too, both for the safety of the Akita and for the safety of strangers who may mistakenly come into his turf.
-While he isn't typically aggressive with visitors if his family is home, when he's reserved and polite, all bets are off if his owners aren't around.
-The Akita is a loyal guardian, and he'll protect against anything he perceives to be a threat.
+A securely fenced yard is important, too, both for the safety of the Akita and for the safety of strangers who may mistakenly come into their turf.
+While they aren't typically aggressive with visitors if their family is home, all bets are off if their owners aren't around.
+The Akita is a loyal guardian, and they'll protect against anything they perceive to be a threat.

 Special care must be taken when raising an Akita puppy.
 These dogs grow very rapidly between the age of four and seven months, making them susceptible to bone disorders.
 They do well on a high-quality, low-calorie diet that keeps them from growing too fast.
 In addition, don't let your Akita puppy run and play on hard surfaces, such as pavement; normal play on grass is fine.
-Avoid forced jumping or jogging on hard surfaces until the dog is at least two years old and his joints are fully formed (puppy agility classes, with their one-inch jumps, are fine).
+Avoid forced jumping or jogging on hard surfaces until the dog is at least two years old and their joints are fully formed (puppy agility classes, with their one-inch jumps, are fine).